 - Green salad: a fresh counterpoint to balance the intensity of the garlic and oil.

-- White rice: for a more substantial version, serve over rice that will absorb the oil.
+- White rice: for a heartier version, serve over rice to absorb the oil.

 The "al ajillo" technique is one of the oldest and most universal in Spanish cuisine.
-Its origin is in Andalusia and Castile, where garlic and olive oil were (and are) the most accessible ingredients.
-The most internationally known version is garlic shrimp (gambas al ajillo), but the technique has historically been applied to any protein: mushrooms, tripe, chicken, rabbit, and, of course, cod.
+Its origin is in Andalusia and Castile, where garlic and olive oil were (and still are) the most accessible ingredients.
+The most internationally known version is gambas al ajillo (garlic shrimp), but the technique has historically been applied to any protein: mushrooms, tripe, chicken, rabbit, and, of course, cod.

-Garlic cod has a special tradition during Lent, a period when meat was prohibited and cod was the go-to protein.
-The garlic technique allowed dry and salted cod to be transformed into a fragrant, juicy, and festive dish with ingredients that any household had: garlic, oil, and chili.
-In many towns in inland Spain, especially in Castilla-La Mancha, Extremadura, and Andalusia, garlic cod remains an essential Holy Week dish.
+Cod al ajillo has a special tradition during Lent, a period when meat was forbidden and cod was the protein of choice.
+The al ajillo technique allowed dry, salted cod to be transformed into a fragrant, juicy, and festive dish with ingredients that every home had: garlic, oil, and chili.
+In many inland towns in Spain, especially in Castilla-La Mancha, Extremadura, and Andalusia, cod al ajillo remains an essential Holy Week dish.

 Pairing: what wine to serve

-- Albariño (Rías Baixas): The acidity of Albariño cuts through the fat of the oil, and its fruity profile balances the garlic.
+- Albariño (Rías Baixas): the acidity of Albariño cuts through the oil's richness, and its fruity profile balances the garlic.
 The classic Galician combination.

-- Godello (Valdeorras): More body than Albariño, with mineral notes that complement garlic cod well.
+- Godello (Valdeorras): more body than Albariño, with mineral notes that accompany al ajillo well.

-- Verdejo (Rueda): Herbal and fresh, it harmonizes with parsley and chili.
+- Verdejo (Rueda): herbal and fresh, it harmonizes with the parsley and chili.

-- Fino or Manzanilla (Jerez): The perfect Andalusian option.
-The salinity of Fino mirrors that of cod, and its bitterness complements the garlic.
+- Fino or Manzanilla (Jerez): the perfect Andalusian option.
+The salinity of Fino mimics that of the cod, and its bitterness complements the garlic.
 Serve very cold.

-- Craft beer: A cold blonde ale or pale ale works just as well as any wine, especially in summer.
+- Craft beer: a cold blonde or pale ale works just as well as any wine, especially in summer.

-- Burning the garlic: The number one mistake.
-Burnt garlic makes all the oil and the entire dish bitter.
+- Burning the garlic: the number one mistake.
+Burnt garlic bitters all the oil and the entire dish.
 Always use medium-low heat.
 Remove from heat as soon as the garlic is lightly golden.

-- Wet cod: If you don't dry the cod, the water will cause dangerous oil splatters and the cod will steam in its own water instead of browning.
-Thoroughly pat dry with paper towels.
+- Wet cod: if you don't dry the cod, the water causes dangerous oil splatters and the cod also steams in its own water instead of searing.
+Dry it thoroughly with paper towels.

-- Insufficient oil: Garlic cod needs generous oil.
-Don't skimp: the leftover oil is the sauce for the dish, perfect for dipping bread.
+- Insufficient oil: al ajillo needs generous oil.
+Don't skimp: the leftover oil is the sauce for the dish, to be soaked up with bread.

-- Overcooked cod: Cod continues to cook with the residual heat of the oil.
+- Overcooked cod: the cod continues to cook with the residual heat from the oil.
 Remove it from the pan when it's still slightly underdone and let the hot oil finish cooking it.

 Nutritional information

-Garlic cod has more calories than other preparations due to the amount of oil, but it is extra virgin olive oil with healthy fats:
+Cod al ajillo has more calories than other preparations due to the amount of oil, but it is a virgin olive oil with healthy fats:

 - Calories: 320-380 kcal per serving (the oil actually consumed is a fraction of the total)